albertogasparin/react-magnetic-di/README.md

 ## Philosophy

 Dependency injection and component injection is not a new topic.
-Especially the ability to provide a custom implementation of a component/hook while testing or writing storybooks and examples it is extremely valuable. `magnetic-di` takes inspiration from decorators, and with a touch of Babel magic and React Context / globals allows you to optionally override imported/exported values in your code so you can swap implementations only when needed.
+Especially the ability to provide a custom implementation of a component/hook while testing or writing storybooks and examples it is extremely valuable. `magnetic-di` takes inspiration from decorators, and with a touch of Babel magic allows you to optionally override imported/exported values in your code so you can swap implementations only when needed.

 ## Usage